-Here are a few websites that allow you to run letter writing campaigns to elected officials:
+Here are a couple websites that allow you to run letter writing campaigns to elected officials:

-- Action Network (Free)
+- Action Network (Free) - New/Mode

-- New/Mode

-- NationBuilder: Build the Future

 While petitions and letter writing are often thought of as a way to convince powerful individuals to act, they actually provide a very important secondary purpose.
 These initiatives help organizations to build a local base of support.
 They develop networks of individuals that can come together in future campaigns to work on shared interests.